K-Sato1995/gatsbyBlog/content/posts/ES6-Basics/index.md

   - ES6
   - Javascript
 published: true
-description: "Some new features were introduced in ES6.
+description: 'Some new features were introduced in ES6.
 I will cover some of the basic features of them in this post.
-If you are new to ES6 syntax or new to javascript language, this post might be useful to understand the basic syntax of the language."
+If you are new to ES6 syntax or new to javascript language, this post might be useful to understand the basic syntax of the language.'
 ---

 # Introduction

 Some new features were introduced in ES6.
 I will cover some of the basic features of them in this post.